Away In A Manger

 The little Lord Jesus laid down his sweet head

-The stars in the bright sky looked down where he lay
+The stars in the sky looked down where he lay

 The little Lord Jesus asleep on the hay.